ahelii16/SmartEmailTracker/README.md

 export FLASK_ENV=development
 flask run
 ```

-	- If directory not found showing, at those place-write absolute path for 	   that file in your laptop
+- If directory not found showing, at those place-write absolute path that file in your laptop
 - open "User-Interface" file from master(gitHub) and run the above commands

 # Email Format assumed: